pores

 You Just Now Noticed

-If your large pores are due to genetics or another issue, it could be possible that you just now noticed them.
-While magnifying mirrors are great, they can bring certain skincare issues to light because you can see your skin up close.
+If they are due to genetics or another issue, you could have just now noticed them.
+While magnifying mirrors are great, they can bring specific skincare issues to light because you can see your skin up close.
 It’s like looking at your skin through a microscope.
-If you recently noticed the size of your pores, consider how you noticed them.
-There’s a chance that you did not suddenly develop enlarged pores.
+If you recently noticed the size, consider how you noticed them.
+There’s a chance that you did not suddenly develop enlarged ones

 The Seasons Changed